 Magnetic Resonance Imaging using ARRT registered technologist and ACR accredited magnetic field to perform a non-invasive procedure using the most advanced technology with modern day comfort to provide your physician with diagnostic information to determine your course of treatment.

 MRI uses a strong magnetic field that produces cross sectional images of various body parts.
 Depending on what you doctor is looking for, it is possible to produce extremely detailed images with zero radiation dose.
 Our trained staff uses their knowledge to assure each patient is screened and performed in the safest manner possible.

 An ultrasound is also known as sonography.
 This is a non-invasive method of seeing inside the human body through the use of high frequency sound waves.
 The sound waves are recorded to create an image of body tissues.
 Information obtained from these images can be used along with other data to make a diagnosis.

-The Nuclear Medicine department of St. Tammany Parish Hospital is accredited by the American College of Radiology (ACR) and all of our technologistd are licensed by the state of Louisiana.
+The Nuclear Medicine department of St. Tammany Health System is accredited by the American College of Radiology (ACR) and all of our technologistd are licensed by the state of Louisiana.
 The procedures often identify disease in early stages even before they are apparent on conventional imaging, such as CT and MRI.
 The amount of radiation found in the average nuclear medicine procedure is comparable to a diagnostic X-ray.

 Many of the above-mentioned services also are available at: